A platter of fried chicken and biscuits.

 • price 1 of 4

-With red accent walls that evoke a barn, a collection of hanging metal chickens dangling over wood tables and vintage booths lined with portraits of poultry, Feed feels like the Cracker Barrel’s cooler, more authentic cousin.
+With red accent walls that evoke a barn and a collection of chicken art surrounding the space, Feed feels like the Cracker Barrel’s cooler, more authentic cousin.
 The restaurant’s fried chicken is left to season overnight and then baked before it’s fried.
 Your juicy and crispy bird is accompanied by two sides of your choice—we recommend the succotash, okra or corn pudding—as well as cornbread or a biscuit.
 Feed is known to sell out of chicken, so get there early, and make sure to bring your favorite booze—it’s BYOB.

 Recommended